Marcel Emmerich: Early life and education

 Emmerich completed his bachelor's degree in Political and Social studies at the University of Würzburg in 2016.
 He has been studying Political and Administrative sciences at the University of Hagen since 2017.

 Political career

 With Alliance 90/The Greens

 From 2011 to 2015, Emmerich was the state spokesperson for the Green Youth in Baden-Württemberg.
 In October 2015 he was elected to the state board of Alliance 90/The Greens in Baden-Württemberg.
 Since October 2017 he has also been the district chairman of the Ulm Greens.

 Member of the German Parliament, 2021–present

 Emmerich moved up on 1 June 2021 as a member of the 19th Bundestag via the state list when Danyal Bayaz resigned.
 He has since been serving on the Committee on Internal Affairs.

+In the negotiations to form a coalition government under the leadership of Cem Özdemir following the 2026 state elections in Baden-Württemberg, Emmerich was part of his party's delegation in the working group on internal affairs, co-chaired by Oliver Hildenbrand and Christian Gehring.